A heartfelt plea that we stop locking everything.

 And I would encourage you as a Christian to think about what you trust.
 And I mean, don’t take my word for it, the Scripture is right there, do a word study!
 Find out what “trust” really means in the Scriptures and where you should place it, and, so, yeah!
 So I don’t leave my keys in my car, but I don’t trust in my car to get me somewhere, or to be something.
 I use it, it’s a tool, and I have the keys with me so that I can use it, but I think that (and I’m not saying that I would do this necessarily.
 I hope I would, but) I think that Christ’s instruction to give people what they want when they ask for it is good, and I think that we should strive to do that more.

 Because, really, there’s a great example in the scripture of Abraham where he dug (he and his servants) dug a well in this land that they were living in.
 And digging a well is hard work!
 You can’t just take a couple shovel-full of dirt and “Hey presto a well!”
 It’s a giant pit, you’ve got to line the whole thing.
-It’s really difficult to do this.
+It’s very difficult to do this.
 It’s a real output of labor.

 So you would think that, okay, well, you’re going to lock your well then!
 So that people can’t poison it, so people can’t sully it.
-You put some sort of building over this well so that people can’t get into it.
+You put some sort of building over this well so that you can’t get into it.
 But Abraham did something very interesting.
 He dug the well, and then the neighbors said… basically they said “give us the well” and Abraham said, instead of “No, I dug this well!” … I mean, he did, and there was some dispute.
 But eventually Abraham was like “You know what?
 Fine.
 You can have it.
 Take the well.” and he picked up all his stuff and he went somewhere else.
 And he gave them the well.
 And this happened, ahh, and I could be wrong on this, but I think three or four times!
 (EDITOR’S NOTE: I was thinking of Genesis 26.
 It was actually Isaac, and he re-dug three wells which had previously been dug by his father Abraham, and were subsequently filled in by the Philistines.
 (Get it?
 Fill-istines?))
 Maybe the third time he dug the well and he didn’t get driven off.
 Or maybe it was the fourth well?
 I forget.
 But numerous… more than once he dug a well, he and his servants, and someone said “give us the well” and he was like “Okay.”
 And, I mean, not completely without complaining or fighting, I think it said they quarreled about it.

 And it turned out okay!
 He finally dug a well and no one wanted it except for him.
 And then it was his well.
 And then it was really his well, because no one else wanted it!
 You don’t have to lock it if no one else wants it!
 It’s really yours!
 And so, ahh, it was just this, it was a really positive encouraging example of a Godly man who didn’t lock things.
 Who was willing to give things, even valuable things, away.
+I mean, digging a well is no light task.
 And he gave it away, basically for free, because someone asked for it.
 And I think that’s a good example for us.
 And I think Christ’s implication of His teaching.
 The implication is the same as the story of the wells.
 Something you have might be very valuable, it might be incredibly dear to you, it might have cost you dearly.
 But, someone else asks you for it, you can just give it away.
 It’s okay, it’s going to be alright.

 Because you can trust God.
 God would not let that person ask you for it if you really needed it.
 And I’ve never run into a situation, in my whole life, where someone has asked me for something that I really could not live without.
 So I encourage you, as a Christian, to consider the scriptures and what it says about trust and about belongings and things.
 We do have belongings and we do have possessions.
 And I think the Scripture doesn’t say, you know, you have to do it without objection, you have to do it without talking to them about it.
 I think we can ask people “Why do you want this?” or “Is it really necessary?
 Can we do something else?” or “How about if I did this…” We can talk to people and communicate, certainly.